camya/filament-title-with-slug/README.md

 **Features**

-- The slug is automatically generated from the title if it has not already been manually updated.
+- Auto-generates the slug from the title, if it has not already been manually updated.
+- Slug edit form.
-- "View" link to visit the generated URL.
+- "Visit" link to view the URL.
 - Undo the edited slug.
 - Fully configurable, see [all available parameters](#all-available-parameters).